g-poulos/usv_simulation/README.md

 </plugin>
 ```

+### Parameters

++ The `link_name` attribute sets the link on which the plugin applies
++ The `min`, `max`, `init` and `stddev` attributes control the Integrated White Gaussian Noise that
+  generates the speed and direction for both plugins
++ The `density` attribute sets the fluid density
++ The `res_coef` attribute is the drag coefficient in the [drag equation](https://en.wikipedia.org/wiki/Drag_equation)
++ The `update_rate` attribute is the rate of messages per second for the speed and direction topics
++ The `table_file` attribute is the table file name that was generated in step 2
++ The `surface_level` attribute sets the level above which the wind plugin applies

 ## Added Mass

 Using the submerged volume calculated in the previous section the added mass plugin can be